hashchange/backbone.declarative.views/README.md

 console.log( view.el.className ) // => prints "list"
 ```

-If the template HTML doesn't have a single top-level element, but multiple ones, then the data attributes defining the `el` must be on the first top-level element.
+The position of the comment doesn't matter, it can be at the end or right in the middle of the template string as well.
+You can also add additional text to that special comment.
+However, the data attributes defining the `el` have to go into the same, single comment – don't spread them out over multiple ones.

 ## Performance: Use the template cache